 Catch Stitch -In Conclusion

-The catch stitch will always be a favorite for finding the best hand stitch finish for your haute couture garment.
+The catch stitch is one of the basic stitches and will always be a favorite for finishing your haute couture garment.
 You can be sure the finish of your work will be completed with ease and never catch you at a bad time.

 - KNIT HEMS – Twin Needle